Himalayan Heaven - discover the 'Wonders of Bhutan'

 - 10 days

 The tiny kingdom of Bhutan remains enigmatic, unspoilt and deeply spiritual.
-Oﬀ limits to travellers until 1974, today the country continues to preserve itscustoms and age‐old traditionsand is regarded as one of the last ‘Shangri‐La's’.
+Oﬀ limits to travellers until 1974, today the country continues to preserve its customs and age‐old traditionsand is regarded as one of the world's last ‘Shangri‐La's’.

-Join us on this exceptional journey to experience Bhutan‐ where the religion is uplifting, the air is pure, the architecture
+Join us on this exceptional journey to experience Bhutan ‐ where the religion is uplifting, the air is pure, the architecture inspiring,

 There are no connecting ﬂights from Australia to Paro so an overnight enroute is required.
 In Bangkok you will be met and transferred to the Amaranth Hotel for an overnight stay

 Welcome to Bhutan!
-The group will arrive in Paro today and transfer straight to Thimpu, where you will spend three nights at the Hotel Taj Tashi. where you will spend three nights.
-This evening attend the opening ceremony of Mountain Echoes, the Festival of Literature, Art and Culture and enjoy a welcome dinner.
+On arrival in Paro today we will transfer straight to Thimpu, where we will spend three nights at the Hotel Osel, nestled in the heart of Thimpu with views of the Golden Buddha and Tashicho Dzong.
+This evening we will attend the opening ceremony of Mountain Echoes, the Festival of Literature, Art and Culture and enjoy a welcome dinner.

 This morning take a short drive to Pangri Zampa, the 16th century monastery located in the north of Thimpu, and enjoy an interactive session